 The short answer: generally, yes.
 Recruiters can be especially helpful for you when you are:

-• Looking to work with a company with which a recruitment agency or staffing firm has a relationship.
+• Looking to work with a company with which a recruitment company or staffing firm has a relationship.

 • Seeking consistent access to expert advice and insider information on the prospective employer.